Enedis-OSS/chutney/docs/docs/getting_started/write.md

 In order to write a scenario, you also need to declare environments and services you want to test.

-# Define your test environment
+# Define a test environment

 ## Declare a target